-Transactions by us with related persons are subject to a formal written policy, as well as regulatory requirements and restrictions.
+Transactions by us with related persons are subject to a formal written policy which includes review by the Audit Committee of these transactions, as well as regulatory requirements and restrictions.
 These requirements and restrictions include Sections 23A and 23B of the Federal Reserve Act and the Federal Reserve's Regulation W (which govern certain transactions by us with our affiliates) and the Federal Reserve's Regulation O (which governs certain loans by the Bank to its executive officers, directors, and principal stockholders).
 We have adopted policies to comply with these regulatory requirements and restrictions.